BugBuster1701/contao-proxy/README.md

 ### Using

-In the backend, in System - Settings, there is now the new section "Proxy Settings".
+In the backend, in System - Settings, there is now the new section  "Proxy configuration (outgoing connections)".
 When the extension catalog and installation works, the module should be  installed again over the extension catalog.
 So updates are displayed in  the extension manager, if there is one.

 Beschreibung
 ------------

 Keine offizielle Übernahme!
 Ich habe das Modul für Contao 3.0 angepasst, um weiter damit arbeiten zu können.

 ### Installation